This Asian-inspired, Honey Coriander Make-Ahead Salmon is perfect for everyday-easy meals but also makes a fabulous entree for a dinner party.

 I love that the brunt of the work for this make-ahead salmon can be done early in the day.
 Then all that's left to do before dinner is to heat the oven and let the salmon get gloriously glazed.
 The "fish" aroma will be gone long before the doorbell rings and your kitchen can have that shining clean, no-one-ever-cooks-here appearance when your guests arrive!

-30 minutes of prep work makes for a quick, easy dinner and/or care-free entertaining
+30 minutes of prep work

 What is the prep work for this Honey Coriander Make-Ahead Salmon?
 It will take about 30 minutes.
 There's a simple throw-it-all-in-a jar-and-shake sauce (soy sauce, honey, fresh ginger, coriander, chili garlic sauce and fresh garlic) which is brushed on filets before searing.
 The salmon is seared in a hot pan then popped into the fridge till just before serving time.
 The remaining sauce is reduced then refrigerated.

-It was a dream come true for me to study at The CIA and I learned so much but that simple tip about searing was perhaps the most amazing and useful bit of information I picked up.
-I’ve applied it on lots of occasions and with numerous recipes and it works perfectly with this delicious make-ahead salmon.
+It was a dream come true for me to study at The CIA and I learned so much, but that simple tip about searing was perhaps the most amazing and useful bit of information I picked up.
+I've applied it on lots of occasions and with numerous recipes and it works perfectly with this delicious make-ahead salmon.

 What kind of salmon to buy?